Overview

 Where should we go after this?

-Usually to the timeline page, symptoms guide, what-to-expect page, or medical care roadmap.
+Usually to the timeline page, symptoms guide, what-to-expect page, or medical care roadmap depending on whether you need stage context, symptom detail, family planning, or follow-up structure next.

 Summary

-If you are searching for whether alstrom syndrome gets worse with age, the clearest answer is this: the condition is usually progressive, but progression varies.
-The most useful response is calm planning, good follow-up, and not trying to carry the whole future at once.
+If you are searching for whether alstrom syndrome gets worse with age, the clearest answer is this: it is usually progressive, but progression varies.
+The right response is not to panic about every future stage.
+It is to stay close to monitoring, understand the current risk picture, and plan one stage at a time.

 Continue with a nearby page